How to Stay Motivated in a Job You Don’t Love: Practical Tips for Career Growth

 4. Stay Focused on Bigger Career Goals

-When a job feels less motivated, it’s easy to get caught up in day‑to‑day frustrations.
+When a job feels less motivating, it’s easy to get caught up in day‑to‑day frustrations.
 Remember, the way you talk to yourself shapes your experience.

-Instead of saying “I hate this job,” try “This job is temporary,” or “I am learning something from this job."
+Instead of saying “I hate this job,” try reframing it as “This job is temporary,” or “I am learning something from this job."

 5. Surround Yourself with Positive People